Roger J. Hamilton

-Roger James Hamilton (born 7 August 1968) is a Hong Kong born, Singapore-based author, educator and social entrepreneur.
-He is the founder and CEO of Genius Group, a global entrepreneur education company.
+Roger James Hamilton (born 7 August 1968) is a Hong Kong born, Singapore-based author, a social entrepreneur.
+He is the founder and CEO of Genius Group,a global entrepreneur education company.
 He is also best known as "Asia's leading wealth consultant" and the creator of the "Wealth Dynamics" profiling system for entrepreneurs, which is a psychometric test for entrepreneurs and businesses.

 Hamilton is a regular business expert on the UK business TV network yourBusinessChannel, a member of the Clinton Global Initiative, founded by former President of the United States Bill Clinton and a member of the Transformational Leadership Council, founded by Jack Canfield.
 His book, The Millionaire Master Plan was listed on The New York Times and The Boston Globe bestsellers list in 2014.
 In 2017, his resorts company, Entrepreneur Resorts was listed on the Seychelles Securities Exchange.

 Early life

 Hamilton was born in Hong Kong.
 He attended King George V School, prior to moving to Papua New Guinea.
-In 1984, he attended Loretto School near Edinburgh, Scotland, and graduated from Cambridge University in 1989 with a bachelor's degree in Architecture.
+In 1984, he attended Loretto School near Edinburgh, Scotland, and graduated from Cambridge University in 1989 with a bachelor's degree in Architecture [unverified].

 Career

 In 1989, at age 21, Hamilton co-founded Footprints, a publishing company in London.
 The company pioneered pictorial maps in England, and grew to 42 cities before being sold to a national printing company in 1994.

 In 1995, Hamilton joined the two senior principals of Dell Inc to develop Hand Technologies, selling Apple, Microsoft and HP Technology Services through a community network.
 Hand was one of the pioneers in early internet sales communities.

 In 1997, Hamilton launched Free Market Media in Singapore, and secured funding from venture capital firm 3i PLC.
 This was followed by Expat Living magazine, which has become the leading magazine for the expatiate community in Singapore.

 In 2002, Hamilton wrote the book Wink And Grow Rich, which became an international best seller.
 He co-founded XL Group to serve and connect social entrepreneurs.

 In 2009, XL Nation was established as one of the top international non-profit organisations of social entrepreneurs.

 In 2014, Hamilton focused on Wealth Lighthouse, supporting the growth of XL Nation.

 In 2015, GeniusU.com - An Edtech platform focused on entrepreneur education.

 In 2017, Entrepreneur Resorts Limited, group of Entrepreneur Resorts and Beach Clubs around the world went public on the Merj Seychelles Stock Exchange.

 In 2019, Hamilton launched Genius Group as a Singapore public company, as a global entrepreneur education group and acquired Entrepreneurs Institute, which included Wealth Dynamics and Talent Dynamics.
+This company is down 99.9% as of March 11, 2025.
+Hamilton also bought bitcoin and that purchase is down by millions of dollars as well.

 In 2020, Genius Group made over $80 million in acquisitions of entrepreneur education companies, including Entrepreneur Resorts, Education Angels, E-Square Education and Property Investors Network.